nl0x/paperless-ngx/docs/configuration.md

 : When documents are deleted (e.g. after emptying the trash) the original files will be moved here instead of being removed from the filesystem.
 Only the original version is kept.

+    For local filesystem storage: This is the directory path where files are moved.
+    For S3 storage: This is used as a key prefix (e.g., "trash" results in "trash/filename.pdf" in S3).

     This must be writeable by the user running paperless.
 When running inside docker, ensure that this path is within a permanent volume (such as "../media/trash") so it won't get lost on upgrades.

-    Note that the directory must exist prior to using this setting.
+    Note that for local filesystem storage, the directory must exist prior to using this setting.

     Defaults to empty (i.e. really delete files).